Araucaria bidwillii: Cultural significance

-Representatives from many different groups from across southern Queensland and northern New South Wales would meet to discuss important issues relating to the environment, social relationships, politics and The Dreaming lore, feasting and sharing dance ceremonies.
+Representatives of many different groups from across southern Queensland and northern New South Wales would meet to discuss important issues relating to the environment, social relationships, politics and The Dreaming lore, feasting and sharing dance ceremonies.
 Many conflicts would be settled at this event, and consequences for breaches of laws were discussed.

-A Bunya festival was recorded by Thomas (Tom) Petrie (1831–1910), who went with the Aboriginal people of Brisbane at the age of 14 to the festival at the Bunya Range (now the Blackall Range in the hinterland area of the Sunshine Coast).
+A Bunya festival was recorded by Thomas Petrie (1831–1910), who went with the Aboriginal people of Brisbane at the age of 14 to the festival at the Bunya Range (now the Blackall Range in the hinterland area of the Sunshine Coast).
 His daughter, Constance Petrie, put down his stories in which he said that the trees fruited at three-year intervals.
 The three-year interval may not be correct.
 Ludwig Leichhardt wrote in 1844 of his expedition to the Bunya feast.

-The Aboriginal people's close association with the trees led to colonial authorities in 1842 prohibiting settlers from occupying land or cutting timber within a proclaimed Bunya district.
-The district was abolished in 1860 and the Aboriginal people were eventually driven out of the forests along with the ability to run the festivals.
+In 1842, the government of what was then the Colony of New South Wales published a notice in the N.S.W.
+Government Gazette which prohibited settlers from occupying land or cutting timber within a proclaimed "Bunya district".
+This may have been in recognition of the local Aboriginal people's close association with these trees, or their "fierce protection" of them.
+Regardless, the proclamation was repealed in 1860 in one of the first acts of the government of the newly created Colony of Queensland.
+The Aboriginal people were eventually driven out of the forests and the festivals ceased.
 The forests were felled for timber and cleared to make way for cultivation.